 4. Barbell Hip Thrust

-The gluteus maximus is the most powerful muscle in the body, so it's no surprise that exercises that target this area can be beneficial for overall strength and power and barbell hip thrust is one such exercise.
+The gluteus maximus is the most powerful muscle in the body, so it's no surprise that exercises that target this area can be beneficial for overall strength and power, and barbell hip thrust is one such exercise.

 The hip thrust involves placing a barbell across the hips and then thrusting the hips upwards, using the glutes to drive the movement.
 It can be performed with either one or two hands on the barbell, and it can be done with legs extended or bent at the knees.

-The main benefits of the hip thrust are increased gluteal size and strength, improved hip mobility, and increased core stability.
+The main benefits of hip thrust are increased gluteal size and strength, improved hip mobility, and increased core stability.

 5. Deficit Reverse Lunge